toniocus/strategy-calculator/README.md

 You can see
 [stackoverflow question](https://stackoverflow.com/questions/63998293/spring-not-calling-autowired-setters-in-prototype-beansif)
-if you are interested in this problem
+if you are interested in this problem.

+Use *SimpleSpringAppTest* to play around and see results, at the end you'll see the info of the problems found.